Culture and its uses as testimony was a two-year research network (2016-2018), supported by the Arts and Humanities Research Council.

-Would you like find out more about the project and the resources and to take part in a discussion about the future of Holocaust education with an expert panel comprising survivors, teachers and national providers?
-Come along to our launch event on the 26 February 2020, 5-8 p.m.
+Our launch event in February 2020 allowed attendees to find out more about the project and the resources and to take part in a discussion about the future of Holocaust education with an expert panel comprising survivors, teachers and national providers.

 - Sara Jones (2019), ‘Testimony through Culture: Towards a Theoretical Framework, Rethinking History, 23.3: 257-278

 - Project website (including a blog, database of projects on testimony, downloadable reports on the project events and recordings of a selection of conference papers)

 The network resulted in a follow-on project, also funded by the AHRC and with the title Testimony in Practice.
 Testimony in Practice explored the ways in which testimony can be mediated through different cultural forms in ways that are productive for individuals and groups.
 The two major outputs were an innovative theatre production, created in collaboration with La Conquesta del pol sud and Carmen-Francesca Banciu (A Land Full of Heroes), a testimonies campaign, and a multi-media exhibition commissioned by project partners Centrala Space.

 This project is funded by The Arts and Humanities Research Council (AHRC).